-19.1 The Procurement Team Lead must notify the successful Tenderer of the acceptance of their Tender and for all Procurement Exercises with an Estimated Value of £5,000 or more this notification must be in writing.

-- 19.2 Where a Contract with an Estimated Value of £25,000 or more is awarded the Authority must publish information as required by the Public Contracts Regulations 2015 on Contracts Finder within a reasonable time. - 19.3 Where the Authority has awarded a contract via a Framework and the value is over £25,000 or more than a contract award notice must also be placed in contracts finder.
+- 19.1 The Procurement Team Lead must notify the successful Tenderer of the acceptance of their Tender and for all Procurement Exercises with an Estimated Value of £7,500 or more this notification must be in writing. - 19.2 Where a Contract with an Estimated Value of £25,000 or more is awarded the Authority must publish information as required by chapter 3 of the Procurement Act 2023 within a reasonable timescale. - 19.3 Where the Authority has awarded a contract via a Framework and the value is over £25,000 or more than a contract award notice must also be placed in contracts finder.